compose-spec/compose-spec/spec.md

 Compose supports building docker images using this service definition.
 If not used, the `build` section is ignored and the Compose file is still considered valid.
 Build support is an optional aspect of the Compose Specification, and is described in detail in the [Compose Build Specification](build.md) documentation.

+Build support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Build support](build.md) documentation.

+Service definition MAY include a Development section, which defines the inner-loop behavior for a developer of the service.
+The Development section SHOULD be ignored and the Compose file MUST still be considered valid.

+Development support is an OPTIONAL aspect of the Compose specification, and is described in detail in the [Development support](development.md) documentation.

-Each service defines runtime constraints and requirements to run its containers.
+Each Service defines runtime constraints and requirements to run its containers.
 The `deploy` section groups these constraints and allows the platform to adjust the deployment strategy to best match containers' needs with available resources.
 Deploy support is an optional aspect of the Compose Specification, and is described in detail in the [Compose Deploy Specification](deploy.md) documentation.